-Ideally, the editor accepts your proposal and then sends you the book to review.
-However, the outlet may have already assigned the book to someone else for review.
-If so, consider contacting another journal or finding another book.
-If your proposal is accepted, once you receive the book, journals will typically provide you a deadline of about six weeks.
+Ideally, the editor accepts your proposal and then sends you the book to review.10 If your proposal is accepted, journals will typically provide you a deadline of about six weeks after receiving the book.
 While this is often negotiable, plan to rapidly read and review the book.

 Prereading the book.
-Reading a book you are reviewing differs in intensity and focus from just reading a book, so plan to preread it first.
+Reading a book that you are reviewing differs in intensity and focus from just reading a book, so plan to preread it first.
 When you receive the book, heft it.
-Consider whether the book is big or small, intimidatingly large or admirably concise.
-Review what the book jacket and front matter reveal about the author, the book, or where the book fits into the author's broader corpus of writings.
-Finally, skim the index to understand the book's structure.

-The Hollow Crown comes in an attractive blue book jacket over a medium-length book of 277 pages.
+Consider it.
+I found that The Hollow Crown comes in an attractive blue book jacket over a medium-length book of 277 pages.
 The prominent subtitle, "Shakespeare on How Leaders Rise, Rule, and Fall," makes the book's purpose clear.

 Next, dive into the front matter.
-This part of the book may contain a title page, an illustration in the frontispiece or a quotation in an epigraph, accolades for the book, a colophon page containing copyright information, a dedication, the table of contents, a preface by the author, and a foreword by someone other than the author.
+This part of the book may contain title pages, quotes, praise for the book, a page with print and copyright information, a dedication, table of contents, preface, and a foreword by someone other than the author.

 The Hollow Crown opens with a "Praise" section inside the front cover.
 This section reveals that the book is aimed at an audience of national security leaders.
-After the half-title page, the colophon shows the publisher is Basic Books.
-While I've heard of this imprint, a quick Google search finds that Basic is a reputable publisher of award-winning and influential books.
+The copyright page reveals that the publisher is Basic Books.
+A quick Google search finds that Basic is a reputable publisher of award-winning and influential books.

-Finally, I come to an epigraph set across from the contents.
-The epigraph quotes from Richard II on the eponymous hollow crown and sets up the book's clear contents.
-Crown's contents are admirably well organized into three parts, each with three chapters and an introduction and conclusion starting and ending the book.
+Finally, I come to the contents.
+The contents are admirably well organized into three parts, each with three chapters and an introduction and conclusion starting and ending the book.
 The section and chapter titles also imply a clear organization.
 For example, Part I is called "Acquiring Power," and the three chapters are called "Inheriting It," "Acquiring It," and "Seizing It."
 Pretty clear.

 Next, flip each page through to the back of the book.
 As you come across figures or pictures, take a moment to admire each one.
 Consider the frequency and how easily you can interpret each figure or table.
-Crown has no figures, but the large number of block quotes is obvious, even from a cursory scan.
-It makes sense, as The Hollow Crown distills William Shakespeare for leaders today.
+The Hollow Crown has no figures, but the large number of block quotes is obvious, even from a cursory scan.